himanibirhade/Sample_PDF_Viewer_Application/Sample PDF Viewer Installation Guide.md

 After the successful installation of the PDF Viewer application, you can explore its features and enhanced functionalities mainly for annotating, visualizing, and distributing PDF documents.
 This section describes how to start interacting with the PDF Viewer application after its successful installation.

-To start interacting with the PDF Viewer:
+To launch the PDF Viewer:
 1. If you select the option to launch the application upon its successful installation, then the PDF Viewer will promptly launch with any manual intervention.
 2. Alternatively, you can launch the application either from the shortcut located on the Desktop or from the `Start` menu.